 - Adoption of Evidence-Based Policy in Governmental and Non-Governmental Sectors

 - Strategies for Integrating Evidence into Policy Implementation

 - Reflection on Policy Implementation Science: Growing the Field

 Between 150-200 guests attended each session, and there was ample opportunity for engagement and follow-up collaborations.
 Taken as a whole, this webinar series highlighted the important role that policy IS can play in the improvement of population health while providing ample content for implementation scientists to consider policy-relevant considerations in their own work.
 We have a robust toolkit of methods within implementation science that are increasing the pace of adoption and maintenance of evidence-based programs in a variety of settings.
 Building on these efforts, we believe the time is right to expand our toolkit and focus to include policy implementation.

 If you are interested in learning more and in potential collaborations to push our work forward, please feel free to reach out to Ali Abazeed at email@example.com.

-Ali Abazeed, MPH, MPP, is a Public Health Advisor in the Division of Cancer Control and Population Sciences’ (DCCPS) Office of the Director (OD), with a secondary appointment to the Implementation Science (IS) team.
-Ali works to support the efforts of the division in the areas of grant portfolios, developing support resources for division staff, and working across programs to advance robust science.
+Ali Abazeed, MPH, MPP, is a former Public Health Advisor in the Division of Cancer Control and Population Sciences’ (DCCPS) Office of the Director (OD), with a secondary appointment to the Implementation Science (IS) team.
+Ali worked to support the efforts of the division in the areas of grant portfolios, developing support resources for division staff, and working across programs to advance robust science.